BY JOHN COUNSEL

 We only fail when we GIVE UP or refuse to try!

-It all started right here, with this pair, who married in February 1945 while still enlisted in the Australian Army, Len as a machine gunner and Mollie as a cook.
+It all started right here, with this pair, who married in February 1945 while still enlisted in the Australian Army toward the end of World War 2, Len as a machine gunner/instructor and Mollie as a cook, both based at Bonegilla Army Camp near Albury-Wodonga.
+Both had grown up around Wonthaggi and district.
 He had waited for her for six years or more.

 That same year — 1961 — would be the first time I set eyes on this beautiful girl who, unbeknown to me at the time, would eventually become the love of my life and the most important person of all for me on this crazy roller-coaster ride.